APINetwork/FAQ/Dependency-Tree.md

 1. API Provider
   1. API Provider implements their system.
   2. API Provider creates a translation system that processes apinetwork URIs as their API.
-  3. API Provider provides an mechanism (if end-user authentication is needed).
+  3. API Provider provides an authentication mechanism (if end-user authentication is needed).
   3. API Provider registers their service cluster with API Network.
   4. API Network provides a secret token to the API provider, which they can check to ensure that the calls their API receives are legitimate and that they will be paid for their use.
   4. API Provider sets a price and other metadata regarding their API.